What if we could time travel to the future? And what if, when we got there, we found streets and neighbourhoods exactly as we needed them to be?

 Suyash Sinha

-Designer and futures thinker (MA Futures Design, Royal College of Art) interested in public systems, social equity, and how public engagement enables systems change.
-He's the connective tissue that makes sense of insights across the Future Streets workshop series.
+Designer and futures thinker (MA Design Futures, Royal College of Art) interested in public systems, social equity, and how public engagement enables systems change.
+He's the connective tissue that makes sense of insights across the Future Streets workshop series with design thinking.

 Rob Hopkins